vanderlindenma/react-D3-dash-min-template/README.md

 ## Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Standard installation, booting, and deployment instructions at the end of this Readme.
+Standard installation, booting, and deployment instructions are at the end of this Readme.

 ## Description